omeka/omeka-s-enduser/docs/modules/csvimport.md

 	- space
 	- pipe (`|`).

-- From the *CSV column enclosure* dropdown, choose the option that encloses long text in your file, if applicable:
+- From the **CSV column enclosure** dropdown, choose the option that encloses long text in your file, if applicable:
 	- double quote (default)
 	- quote
 	- hash (#).

-- From the *Import Type* dropdown, select what you are importing:
+- From the **Import type** dropdown, select what you are importing:
 	- Item Sets
 	- Items
 	- Media (must relate to already existing Items)
 	- Mixed resources (spreadsheet can inlcude Item Sets, Items, and Media)
 	- Users.

-- Check the box to *Automap with simple labels*.
+- Check the box to **Automap with simple labels**.
 This will automap not only specially formatted column headings but also column headings which match existing vocabulary property labels.

-- Comments will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page.
+- **Comments** will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page.

 ![Import settings as described, no entries](../modules/modulesfiles/csvimport_settings.png)

-Click the *next* button to continue with the import process.
+Click the "Next" button to continue with the import process.

 ## Import items
 To import items, select "Items" under the "Import type" on the first page.